 Mapping broadband service helps customers know where broadband is available, and it helps grant applicants identify potentially unserved areas.
 ConnectMaine continues to work with providers to collect accurate data at finer scales.
-Toward this effort, ConnectMaine lists unserved areas by street addresses in excel spreadsheets.
+To that end areas lacking broadband service were listed by street addresses in excel spreadsheets in 2019.
+These Unserved Reports were used as a starting point for identifying unserved areas for grant eligibility.
+There will be future opportunities to submit data about the availability or lack of broadband service, toward improving depiction of unserved areas.
 ConnectMaine makes no warranty for use of this information for purposes other than those communicated herein.

 While this map is the best information on broadband availability in Maine, ConnectMaine knows the information doesn’t represent the actual services that are available to individual customers.
 This map is intended to provide a starting point for customers to identify what broadband service might be available in their communities: https://maps.sewall.com/connectme/public/